 Natural textures work best for this style, but there is a certain element you should always rely on: wicker.
 Incorporating woven wicker shades and blinds or big wicker chairs will add balance by introducing an element that’s rough, yet extremely lightweight and natural.

 One important aspect of this model is reflective surfaces.
 Place mirrors strategically to enlarge the space and invest in furniture with cold metallic details, such as legs or trimmings.
 Or, incorporate glass into your design to make it clear and transparent—just be sure to maintain rounded edges and curves as opposed to straight, clear-cut lines.

 Bring in even more of the seaside through your décor.
 For instance, consider adding natural details like flowers, seashells, and artwork to complement the color palette of the room.
-Alternatively, if you prefer a more straightforward approach to this design, select nautical décor with stripes and maritime details and scatter them throughout your rooms.
+Alternatively, if you prefer a more straightforward approach to this design, select nautical décor with stripes and maritime details and decorative boat oars and scatter them throughout your rooms.
 This could work very well in the bathroom, in particular.

 Although the following features might be difficult to replicate in a rental apartment, if you were to design a place from scratch in the coastal spirit, you’d pay attention to details like crown molding or paneling for your ceiling, as well as exposed pillars with intricate designs.
 Floor-to-ceiling windows are also integral as this style relies on loads of natural light.

 These are just some of the key aspects of coastal design.
 As always, personalize it to fit your lifestyle and preferences.
 The underlying idea is to create an airy, soft, light look where you can truly relax and feel like you’re still on vacation.